 Do I need to wash my feminine area?

 The amazing thing about the vagina is that it is self-cleaning!
 Vaginal secretions help to keep the environment inside the vagina clean naturally.
 Avoid cleaning the inside of the vagina, especially with scented products, as this can alter the vagina’s natural bacteria and pH levels.
-This affects your vagina’s ability to clean itself, which can lead to infections.
+This affects your vagina’s ability to clean itself, leading to infections.

 Warm water is enough to wash your vulva (the area outside the vagina).
 You can also use a mild soap that won’t irritate your skin.
 When cleaning your vulva, be careful to avoid getting water or soap inside your vagina.

 I feel like peeing when I sneeze or laugh!
 What should I do?

 If you’ve ever peed a little after bursting into laughter or finishing a particularly hard workout, you’re not alone!
 About 15% of women in Singapore suffer from stress urinary incontinence.
 This occurs when physical movement – such as laughter, sneezing or exercise – puts sudden pressure on our bladder and urethra, causing some urine leakage.